pixelcaliber/isort/README.md

 # Isort

 A Ruby gem that automatically sorts and organizes your import statements in Ruby files.
+You can use it on a file or a complete directory at once.

 ## Installation